apify-projects/store-gpt-scraper/README.md

 The GPT Scraper is a powerful tool that leverages OpenAI's API to modify text obtained from a scraper.
 You can use the scraper to extract content from a website and then pass that content to the OpenAI API to make the magic.

+## How it works?

+The scraper first loads the page using [Playwright](https://playwright.dev/), then it converts the content into markdown format and asks for GPT instruction about markdown content.

+If the content didn't fit into the GPT limit, the scraper will truncate the content.
+You can find the message about truncation content in the log.

 ## How much does it cost?

 The GPT Scraper costs $0.009 per processed page.
 This price includes the cost of the OpenAI API as well.